-Acquisition of Roche RNAi business
+Acquisition of Roche and Novartis RNAi business and assets

-The last few years have brought substantial change to Arrowhead's research and development (R&D) capabilities and strategy.
-We have transitioned from being a nanotechnology holding company with programs spanning multiple industries to a focused biotechnology model.
+The last four years have brought substantial change to Arrowhead's research and development (R&D) capabilities and strategy.
 We are now an integrated RNAi therapeutics company, developing novel drugs that silence disease causing genes based on our broad RNAi technology platform.

-The most significant step in this transition was our 2011 acquisition of Roche's RNAi therapeutics business, which included the Dynamic Polyconjugate, or DPC, delivery system that we use in ARC-520, our hepatitis B drug candidate, and in ARC-AAT, our Alpha-1 antitrypsin deficiency drug.
+The most significant step in this transition was our 2011 acquisition of the RNAi therapeutics business of Hoffmann-La Roche, Inc. and F. Hoffmann-La Roche Ltd. (collectively, "Roche"), which included the DPCTM delivery system that we have used for all our clinical drug candidates to date.
 Roche built this business unit in a manner that only a large pharmaceutical company is capable of: backed by expansive capital resources, Roche systematically acquired technologies, licensed expansive intellectual property rights, attracted leading scientists, developed new technologies internally, and built state-of-the-art facilities.
 At a time when the markets were questioning whether RNAi could become a viable therapeutic modality, we saw great promise in the technology broadly and the quality of what Roche built specifically.
 The acquisition provided us with three primary sources of value:

-- (1) Broad freedom to operate with respect to key patents directed to the primary RNAi-trigger formats: canonical, UNA, meroduplex, and dicer substrate structures; - (2) A best-in-class RNAi delivery system, which we believe to be the targetable DPC platform; and - (3) A state-of-the-art R&D facility in Madison, Wisconsin, including a large team of scientists experienced in RNAi and oligonucleotide delivery.
+- Broad freedom to operate with respect to key patents directed to the primary RNAi-trigger formats: canonical, UNA, meroduplex, and dicer substrate structures; - \cdot A best-in-class RNAi delivery system, which we believe to be the targetable DPCTM platform; and

+A state-of-the-art R&D facility in Madison, Wisconsin, including a large team of scientists experienced in RNAi and oligonucleotide delivery.